shekabhi15/SOC_23/Sign_Language_Recognizer/README.md

 <h1>Sign Language Recognition</h1>

 This project focuses on recognizing sign language gestures using computer vision techniques.
-It consists of three main files: create_data, convert_csv, and model.
+It consists of three main files: create_gesture_data, convert_csv, and model.
 Each file performs a specific task in the sign language recognition pipeline.

 <h3>Files</h3>
 1. create_gesture_data.py: